whitaker's skink clinging on in coastal fragments

 Nationally Vulnerable

-Whitaker's Skink is the ghost of the Coromandel forest, defined by a secretive nature that makes it one of New Zealand's most rarely seen lizards.
-At twenty to twenty-five centimetres in length, it is a medium-sized skink, slender and agile, with dark brown to greyish-brown colouration and pale flecks and stripes that break up its outline against the leaf litter.
-Its belly is pale cream, and its eyes are dark and watchful.
-This is a lizard of the shadows.
-Whitaker's Skink is nocturnal and crepuscular, hiding under rocks and logs during the heat of the day, emerging at dusk and dawn to hunt.
-It moves slowly and deliberately, pausing frequently to listen for danger, its tongue flicking out to taste the air.
-When threatened, it drops its tail (which continues to writhe, distracting the predator) and disappears into the nearest crevice.
-Biologically, Whitaker's Skink is a viviparous species, giving birth to live young.
-Females produce two to four offspring each year, a relatively high reproductive rate that allows the species to recover quickly when predators are controlled.
-The young are born in late summer and are independent from birth, though they grow slowly, taking two to three years to reach maturity.
-The decline of Whitaker's Skink has been driven by the same factors that have devastated so many of New Zealand's native lizards.
-Introduced rats, cats, and stoats have eaten their way through the population, and habitat loss from coastal development and forest clearance has compounded the problem.
-Today, the species survives mainly on predator-free offshore islands - Great Barrier Island, the Mercury Islands - where rats and cats are absent or controlled.
+It is a ghost.
+Oligosoma whitakeri is defined by a secretive nature that makes it one of New Zealand's most rarely seen lizards.
+At twenty to twenty-five centimetres in length, it is a medium-sized skink.
+Slender and agile.
+Dark brown to greyish-brown colouration features pale flecks and stripes that break up its outline against leaf litter.
+Belly is pale cream.
+Eyes are dark and watchful.
+A lizard of the shadows.
+Whitaker's Skink is nocturnal and crepuscular.
+Hiding under rocks and logs during heat of day.
+Emerging at dusk and dawn to hunt.
+It moves slowly and deliberately.
+Pausing frequently to listen for danger.
+Its tongue flicks out to taste the air.
+When threatened, it drops its tail.
+Which continues to writhe, distracting the predator.
+And disappears into nearest crevice.
+Prefers damp, shaded habitats with deep leaf litter, rotting logs, and rock crevices for shelter.
+Often found near streams and gullies where humidity is high.
+Requires dense vegetation cover to hide from predators.
+And open, sunny patches for basking.
+Biologically, Whitaker's Skink is viviparous, giving birth to live young.
+Females produce two to four offspring each year.
+A relatively high reproductive rate that allows species to recover quickly when predators are controlled.
+Young are born in late summer and are independent from birth.
+Though they grow slowly, taking two to three years to reach maturity.
+Decline has been driven by same factors that have devastated so many of New Zealand's native lizards.
+Introduced rats, cats, and stoats have eaten their way through population.
+Habitat loss from coastal development and forest clearance has compounded problem.
+Today, species survives mainly on predator-free offshore islands.
+Great Barrier Island, the Mercury Islands.
+Where rats and cats are absent or controlled.
 There is hope.
-A small mainland population on the Coromandel Peninsula is protected by intensive predator control, and the skinks are slowly recovering.
-Every stoat trapped, every rat poisoned, every cat removed gives these secretive lizards a chance to survive, to breed, to reclaim their place in the forest.
+A small mainland population on Coromandel Peninsula is protected by intensive predator control.
+And skinks are slowly recovering.
+Every stoat trapped, every rat poisoned, every cat removed gives these secretive lizards a chance to survive.
+To breed.
+To reclaim their place in forest.
 To see a Whitaker's Skink is to witness a survivor.
-It is a lizard that has held on in the face of overwhelming odds, hiding in the shadows, waiting for the dawn.
+It is a lizard that has held on in face of overwhelming odds.
+Hiding in shadows.
+Waiting for dawn.